 The Ontario Museum of History and Art collects, preserves, and interprets the history of Ontario and the surrounding region through exhibitions, workshops, and events.
 Housed in a historic municipal building, the museum’s architecture contributes to the value of visiting this attraction.

 The exhibit “Gem of the Foothills” explores the history of Ontario and its unique contributions to California.
 The Ontario sometimes works with the Chaffee to mount exhibits that carry over from one museum to the next, such as the tribute to Pomona Valley female artists.
 Also, enjoy film night at the museum, typically on Thursdays.

-Open Thursday from noon to 8 pm and Friday through Sunday from noon to 4 pm, the museum charges no admittance fee.
+The museum charges no admission fee on Thursday from noon to 8 p.m. and Friday through Sunday from noon to 4 p.m.

 5. Planes of Fame Air Museum